 Each of our non-employee directors receives an annual retainer of \$25,000 for service on the Board of Directors.
-Each of our non-employee directors who serve as a committee chairman receives, in addition to the annual retainer, an additional retainer of \$3,000 per year for his or her service as committee chairman and committee members receive an additional retainer of \$2,000 per year; provided, however, the Audit Committee chairman's additional retainer is \$8,000 per year and each Audit Committee members' additional retainer is \$4,000 per year.
+Each of our non-employee directors who serve as a committee chair receives, in addition to the annual retainer, an additional retainer of \$3,000 per year for his or her service as committee chair and non-chair committee members receive an additional retainer of \$2,000 per year; provided, however, the Audit Committee chair's additional retainer is \$8,000 per year and each non-chair Audit Committee member's additional retainer is \$4,000 per year.
 Each of our non-employee directors also receives \$2,000 for each meeting of the Board of Directors attended, and \$750 for attending each meeting of any committee of the Board of Directors on which he or she serves.
-In the fiscal year ended December 31, 2009, the total compensation paid to non-employee directors was \$296,500.
+In the fiscal year ended December 31, 2010, the total compensation paid to non-employee directors was \$170,500.
 The members of the Board of Directors are also eligible for reimbursement for their expenses incurred in attending Board of Directors meetings in accordance with Company policy.

-Beginning in 2010, on the date of the annual stockholders' meeting (but after election to the Board), non-employee directors have an option to receive their annual retainer in Company stock.
+Non-employee directors have an option to receive their annual retainer in Company stock.
 Two awards of restricted stock units will be granted.
 One of these awards will consist of that number of shares that equals 100% of the annual retainer, based on the closing price on the day immediately prior to the grant date.
 This award will vest (i.e., the shares will be delivered) on the earlier to occur of (i) the retirement or removal of the non-employee director from the Board of Directors; (ii) his or her death; or (iii) five years from the grant date.
 The other award will consist of that number of shares that equals 15% of the annual retainer, based on the same closing price.
 This award will vest upon the earlier to occur of (i) the retirement or removal of the non-employee director from the Board of Directors, provided that such retirement or removal occurs more than one year after the grant date; (ii) his or her death; or (iii) five years from the grant date.